 Can Parrots Eat Ghost Peppers?

-The ghost pepper has become infamous as the world’s hottest pepper.
-It even won this title officially in the 2007 Guinness World Book of Records.
+The ghost pepper has become infamous as the world’s hottest pepper, winning this title in the 2007 Guinness World Book of Records.
 The ghost pepper has a Scoville rating of over a million SHUs.

 For reference, a bottle of Tabasco red pepper sauce has Scoville ratings of 2,000 to 5,000.
-While currently not the hottest pepper in the world, this does put ghost peppers easily in the top 10.
+While currently not the hottest pepper in the world, this puts ghost peppers in the top 10.

 Can Parrots Eat Banana Peppers?